slimtim512/slimtim512/README.md

 ### Hi there 👋
 ##You've reached Timothy E. Hardaway.
 Sorry I can't answer right now.
 Please leave a message after the....

-My last name may Hardaway but I do things anything but the hard way.
+My last name may be Hardaway but I do things anything but the hard way.
 I like to think of myself as a fun-loving, detailed-oriented, hard-working, software developer.

 - 🔭 I’m currently working on getting a job as a software developer and a few of my Kenzie Projects.